 With Type 1, there is a failure by the gambler to understand the statistical independence of each outcome.
 This is due to their belief that the Roulette wheel is perfectly calibrated, and the outcomes will eventually correct themselves.

-In terms of Type 2, gamblers search for a bias and then integrate hypothesis testing into their gameplay.
+Regarding Type 2, gamblers search for a bias and integrate hypothesis testing into their gameplay.

 With both these fallacies, gamblers tend to ignore the importance of statistics.
-This is, indeed, a weakness and stems from their mistaken belief in the concept of randomness.
+This is a weakness and stems from their mistaken belief in the concept of randomness.
 It can be attributed to their failure to appreciate the variance that random events can produce.

 The Hot-Hand Fallacy